danman113/simple-autoscrollv2/README.md

 1. Install Node.js and npm (Node Package Manager) on your machine if you haven't already.
 You can download Node.js from the official website: https://nodejs.org

-2. Open a terminal or command prompt and navigate to the root directory of your project.
+2. Open a terminal or command prompt and navigate the `simple-autoscrollv2` directory.

 3. Install project dependencies by running the following command: